mautic/user-documentation/docs/segments/manage_segments.rst

 4. At the top of the next screen, select the Segment you want to add the Contacts to.

 5. Map the appropriate fields from the file.
-Remember to always map the unique identifier, so you don’t create duplicates.
+Remember to always map the unique identifier, so you don't create duplicates.

 6. Click **Import**.